-Eating is a natural part of living and the types of food we eat can and will affect your body, your mind and your energy.
+Healthy eating should be a natural part of living.
+However the types of food we eat can and will affect your body, your mind and your energy.
 If you are a person who feels the cold then eating ice cream on a daily basis will make you colder.
 If you are a person who feels the heat, then eating hot spicy foods will make you more hot and explosive in nature.
 What you eat affects your well being and personality.

 Nowadays there are more diets and eating programs from around the world than can be counted.
 From Paleo and raw food diets to cabbage, baby food and Atkins diets.
 Many are very strict, hard to maintain and unrealistic to implement if you have a family to feed.
 The reality is that keeping it simple and practical is means your diet is less of a ‘diet’ and more of a way of life.